 The following features are supported:

-- Map layers available for a country, dataset, taxon (species, subspecies or higher taxon), publisher, publishing country or network.
+- Map layers are available for a country, dataset, taxon (including species, subspecies or higher taxon), publisher, publishing country or network.
 These layers can be filtered by year range, basis of record and country.

 The tile URL format

 The format of the URL is as follows:

 With the following parameters:

 ||the zoom, column and row|